 This package is a collection pre-developed UI components, which includes buttons, list views, radio buttons, labels, layout managers, etc.

-This package is used to modify and render text on a device display.
+This package is used to modify and render p on a device display.

 This package is a set of classes which allow web-browsing abilities to be developed into applications.